-Little Richard dies aged 87 | UNCUT
+Bob Dylan pays tribute to Little Richard: "He was my shining star" | UNCUT

-Little Richard has died at the age of 87.
+Bob Dylan has paid tribute to Little Richard, who has died at the age of 87.

-The musician’s son, Danny Jones Penniman, confirmed the pioneer’s death to Rolling Stone, adding that the cause of death was cancer.
+The musician’s son, Danny Jones Penniman, confirmed the rock’n’roll pioneer’s death to Rolling Stone, adding that the cause of death was cancer.

+Bob Dylan wrote: “He was my shining star and guiding light back when I was only a little boy.
+His was the original spirit that moved me to do everything I would do.”

+I just heard the news about Little Richard and I’m so grieved.
+He was my shining star and guiding light back when I was only a little boy.
+His was the original spirit that moved me to do everything I would do.

-Born in Macon, Georgia, on December 5, 1932, Little Richard was one of 12 children.
+Born in Macon, Georgia, on December 5, 1932, Richard was one of 12 children.
 His father was a preacher who also ran a nightclub, and his mother was a devout Baptist.

 Speaking to BBC Radio 4 in 1998, he said he started singing because he wanted to stand out from his siblings.